Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 }
 ```

-The event handlers are lua scripts however by abusing the
+The event handlers are lua scripts.
+You can, however, by abusing the
-custom value feature of stylish I can also use rust
+custom value feature of Stylish, also use rust closures by setting them
-closures by setting them as properties.
+as properties.

 ```rust
 fn from_value(val: stylish::Value) -> Option<Vec<MethodDesc<E>>> {